swmishra/final-proj-S2021/README.md

+**SCRIPT 1**

+For this project, I worked with a script that scrapes the 5-day weather forecast from the National Weather Service website.
+The script extracts information from multiple elements listed under the same class name using the BeautifulSoup library.
+I downloaded the NWS_WeatherForecast.py file and opened it in Google Collab.
+I then edited the NWS_WeatherForecast.py script to take latitude and longitude values as inputs in decimal degrees and Convert the latitude and longitude values to strings to generate the URL for Chicago, IL.
+I passed this URL as an argument in the get() request.
+The returned forecast information did not preserve its spacing during the scraping process.
+Hence, I used the replace() and regex() function to fix any spacing issues with the output.
+I then converted the final output to uppercase using .upper() method.

+I referenced the section “string manipulation techniques” under the lab assignment on Clark Moodle titled “Lab 4” from the Python Programming class to create a multiline string with the replace() method.
+To create spaces between intended words using the regex() tool, I referenced geeksforgeeks.com under the link: https://www.geeksforgeeks.org/python-add-space-between-numbers-and-alphabets-in-string/.
+To uppercase the final output using the .upper() method, I referenced geeksforgeeks.com under the link: https://www.geeksforgeeks.org/python-string-upper/.

+A major error that I was encountering while creating the final output was that I was unable to use the split() method to remove the unwanted symbols from the final output.
+In future, I would like to fix this error so the final output comes out much cleaner than what I had originally intended.
+In the future, I would also like to condense the entire script for a rather efficient and compact coding experience.

 **SCRIPT 2**

 For this project, I tried to combine two labs that were taught in the Python Programming class to create a script.
 I was taught in class to scrape an image from Wikipedia, but I Web scraped an image from another website for this project.
 I was taught to use the basic elements of creating a chat bot, but for this project I created a branched chat bot script that makes use of information from the web scraped image.